drgarcia1986/simple-settings/docs/index.md

 simple-settings has a list of _dynamic settings_ mechanisms that change a value of setting dynamically.<br>
 If dynamic setting is activate, for all setting the dynamic reader is called.<br>
 The current dynamic mechanisms suported is:

+#### Default Dynamic Settings Configuration
+For all _dynamic settings_ backends _simple-settings_ accept this optional parameters:
+* `pattern`: if you set some pattern the dynamic settings reader only get settings that match with this pattern.
+* `auto_casting`: if you set this conf to `True` (default is `False`) _simple settings_ use [jsonpickle](https://github.com/jsonpickle/jsonpickle) to encode settings value before save in dynamic storage and decode after read from dynamic storage.
+With this bahavior you can use complex types (like _dict_ and _list_) in dynamic settings.

 #### Redis
 You can read your settings dynamically in redis if you activate the `DYNAMIC_SETTINGS` special setting with `redis` backend: